essdot/js-lessons/doc/functions.md

 log3('a')
 ```

-Arguments in Javascript are always positional, there are no keyword args like in Python.
+Arguments in JavaScript are always positional, there are no keyword args like in Python.
 (However, a similar effect could be achieved by having a function accept an "options" object whose properties are arguments.)

 If a function is called with more arguments than it declares, the extra values will be available in the `arguments` object. `arguments` is an array-like object containing the arguments the function was called with, in order.